-It is the responsibility of the User Services/Main Contractor to ensure that all the necessary documents required for ensuring continuing airworthiness of the Air System/Airborne Stores being procured are included as part of the contract.
+It is the responsibility of the User Services / Main Contractor to ensure that all the necessary documents required for ensuring continuing airworthiness of the Air System / Airborne Stores being procured are included as part of the contract.

-3.6 Customer Furnished Equipment(CFE) & Customer Specified Equipment (CSE) / Buyer Nominated Equipment (BNE)
+3.6 CUSTOMER FURNISHED EQUIPMENT (CFE) & CUSTOMER SPECIFIED EQUIPMENT (CSE) / BUYER NOMINATED EQUIPMENT (BNE)

-For use of CFE&CSE / BNE for integration on a bought-out Air System, the integrator to follow the provisions of Part-2, Chapter 1, Section 1.6.
+For use of CFE & CSE / BNE for integration on a bought-out Air System, the integrator shall follow the provisions of Part-2, Chapter 1, Section 1.6.